SoftMoonWebWare/syncdir.php/README.md

 When syncdir.php shows you files to be / that have been synced, it will highlight files in red that overwrite files in the destination folder.

+When "similar files" are found, click on the ▼ down-arrow to see them, the ▲ up-arrow to hide them.

 When using Windows, many times the OS tells PHP the filesize in KBs, MBs, etc., i.e. a “rounded estimate” instead of an exact number of bytes.
 This can flubber the “find similar files” algorithm a bit, and it may show you completely unrealted files.
 I want to be able to identify files that have had their names changed, even having been put into a different folder tree structure,